abderraouf-adjal/ArduinoSpritzCipher/README.txt

 # Examples
   ========

-* Hash 32 KB of Spritz stream (random bytes generator output) then print the result.
+* Hash 32 KB of Spritz stream (pseudo-random number generator output) then print the result.
   This code show what can ArduinoSpritzCipher library do (ShowOff API).
-  An embedded entropy/seed for the random bytes generator is used.
+  An embedded entropy/seed for the pseudo-random number generator is used.
   ./examples/SpritzBestPractice/SpritzBestPractice.ino

 * Make strong Alphanumeric passwords then print it.
   This code show what can ArduinoSpritzCipher library do (ShowOff API).
-  An embedded entropy/seed for the random bytes generator is used.
+  An embedded entropy/seed for the pseudo-random number generator is used.
   ./examples/SpritzBestPracticePassword/SpritzBestPracticePassword.ino

 * Generate random bytes (Spritz stream test):